Rethinking Alignment and Uniformity in Unsupervised Semantic Segmentation: Related Work

 \subsubsection{Self-attention Models and Image Semantic Segmentation.}

-Transformer and self-attention models have revolutionized deep learning.
+Transformer and self-attention models \cite{zeng2022simple, zeng2023substructure} have revolutionized deep learning \cite{wang2022mvsnet, wang2023flora}.
 While for image segmentation, ViT maps attention among patches, which cannot easily generate fine-grained segmentation.
-Previous works\cite{zheng2021rethinking}\cite{chen2021transUNet} based on the per-pixel classification paradigm cascaded ViT and CNN to output fine-grained segmentation masks while cannot fully utilize the potential of the transformer.
 It is noted that there is a recent line of efforts for \textit{supervised} image segmentation using mask classification\cite{he2017mask}\cite{carion2020end}.
 This paradigm first predicts a set of global mask semantic tokens, each representing a single class.
 Then, all pixel-wise tokens are matched with each global mask token to generate a class probability map.
 Maskformer\cite{cheng2021per} formulates semantic segmentation as a mask classification problem by transforming mask classification outputs into task-dependent prediction formats.
 Then, based on Maskformer, Panoptic Segformer\cite{li2021panoptic} and Mask2former\cite{cheng2021masked} combined multi-scale information in the backbone to generate semantic tokens and achieve the state-of-the-art result in supervised semantic segmentation.
 While for \textit{unsupervised} image segmentation, to the best of our knowledge, we are the first to propose a framework translating ViT as the semantic embeddings extractor and examine the effectiveness of ViT in unsupervised semantic segmentation.